×

 We asked people living in Westerhall Point to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Westerhall Point, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items such as shorts, t-shirts, and sundresses.
 Don't forget to pack a few swimsuits for the beach and water activities.
 Pack a good pair of walking shoes or sandals for exploring the island and a pair of dress shoes for more formal occasions.
 A light rain jacket or umbrella would be useful as Grenada experiences rainfall throughout the year.
 Sun protection is essential, so pack a wide-brimmed hat, sunglasses, and plenty of sunscreen.
 Also, consider packing insect repellent to protect against mosquitoes.
 Bring along your necessary toiletries, but keep in mind that most items can be purchased locally.
 If you have prescription medications, pack enough to last for your initial period, along with a copy of your prescription.
 Pack your important documents such as passport, driver's license, and medical records.
 Also, bring any necessary work or study materials if you're moving for work or education purposes.
 If you plan on cooking, you might want to pack some of your favorite non-perishable food items, as they may be hard to find on the island.
-Lastly, pack items that will make your new place feel like home, such as photos, small decor items, or your favorite books," said one expat who made the move to Westerhall Point.
+Lastly, pack items that will make your new place feel like home, such as photos, small decor items, or your favorite books," commented one expat who made the move to Westerhall Point.

 What cultural faux pas should I try to avoid making in Westerhall Point?